5ynthaire/5YN-TangramDecisionMakingModel-Idea/README.md

 - **Startups**: D spans market and product.
 Questions like “What’s our market?” (~30%) and “What if competitors copy?” (~5%) build clarity, finalizing “Launch MVP” at ~80% (n=4).
 - **Policy Planning**: D covers congestion and cost.
 Questions like “What’s the goal?” (~35%) and “Any specific routes?” (~10%) lead to “Build rail system” at ~80% (n=3).
 - **Personal Choices**: D includes skills and passion.
 Questions like “What fulfills me?” (~35%) and “Any risks?” (~5%) converge to “Join startup” at ~90% (n=3).

+A prompt implementation is available at (Tangram Decision Driver)[https://github.com/5ynthaire/5YN-TangramDecisionDriver-LLM-Enhancement] repository.

 ## Conclusion